-001 All new buildings, except those excluded by section 002 of this chapter, and additions and renovations to all existing buildings on which construction is initiated on or after July 1, 2005, shall be constructed so as to comply with the Nebraska Energy Code or a local equivalent code.
+001 All new buildings, or renovations of/or additions to any existing buildings on which construction is initiated on or after August 27, 2011 except those excluded by section 002 of this chapter, shall be constructed so as to comply with the Nebraska Energy Code or a local code that is equivalent to the Nebraska Energy Code as defined in Neb Rev. Stat. § 81-1618.

 002 The following buildings are exempt from the requirements of the Nebraska Energy Code: